 Move the speed selector lever to the fast (rabbit) position to set the traction drive, loader arms, and attachment tilt to high speed and the auxiliary hydraulics to low speed.
 Move the speed selector lever to the slow (turtle) position to set the auxiliary hydraulics to high speed and the traction drive, loader arms, and attachment tilt to low speed.

-- If the speed selector lever is moved while the traction unit is in motion, the traction unit will either stop suddenly or accelerate quickly. - If the traction unit is operated with the speed selector lever in an intermediate position, the traction unit will operate erratically and may be damaged.
+If you move the speed selector lever while the traction unit is in motion, the traction unit will either stop suddenly or accelerate quickly.
+If you operate the traction unit with the speed selector lever in an intermediate position, the traction unit will operate erratically and may be damaged.
+You could lose control of the traction unit and injure bystanders or yourself.